trailofbits/homebrew-tools/README.md

 # homebrew-tools
-Homebrew taps for internal use
+Homebrew tap for Trail of Bits tools

 ## Using